quantumsand/quantumsand/README.md

 Within the storytelling we can combine scientific equipment and measurement with geospatial mapping.
 You can build a map with colourisation to visualise readings from scientific equipment.

-Other scientific apps will also included for helping to analyse data from scientific equipment.
+Other scientific apps will also be included for helping to analyse data from scientific equipment.

 ## Interfaith collaboration